scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 SCION ASes sign and verify control plane messages.
 Certain ASes have additional roles:

 - **Core ASes**: They are a distinct set of ASes in the SCION Control Plane.
-For each ISD, the core ASes are listed in the TRC and each core AS has links to the other core ASes (in the same or in different ISDs).
+For each ISD, the Core ASes are listed in the TRC and each Core AS has links to the other Core ASes (in the same or in different ISDs).
-- **Certification authorities (CAs)**: CAs are responsible for issuing AS certificates to other ASes and/or themselves.
+- **Certification Authorities (CAs)**: CAs are responsible for issuing AS certificates to other ASes and/or themselves.
 - **Voting ASes**: They may sign TRC updates.
-The process of appending a signature to a new TRC is called "casting a vote", and the designated ASes that hold the private keys to sign a TRC update are "voting ASes".
+The process of appending a signature to a new TRC is called "casting a vote", and the designated ASes that hold the private keys to sign a TRC update are "Voting ASes".
 - **Authoritative ASes**: They always have the latest TRCs of the ISD.
 They start the announcement of a TRC update.